srijan789/Project/README.md

-# use python main.py to start the application.
+# use python main.py to start the application while in venv